tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

    [here](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#mimblewimble--ntext-of-n--multiparty-bulletproof-utxo).
-   There is more than one method for creating the MultiSig's associated Bulletproof range proof, and utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) can make it more secure.
+   There is more than one method for creating the MultiSig's associated Bulletproof range proof, and utilizing the [Bulletproofs MPC Protocol](../../protocols/mimblewimble-mp-bp-utxo/MainReport.md#creating-the-multiparty-bulletproof-range-proof) may make it more secure and enable wallet reconstruction.

 1. Linked Transactions

-   Part 2 of the refund procedure requires a kernel with a relative time lock to the kernel of its corresponding part 1 refund procedure, when those kernels are not yet available in the base layer, as well as a different, non-standard, signature challenge.
-Metadata about the linked transaction kernel and non-standard signature challenge creation must therefore be embedded within part 2 refund transaction kernels.
+   Part 2 of the refund procedure requires a kernel with a relative time lock to the kernel of its corresponding part 1 refund procedure, when those kernels are not yet available in the base layer, as well as a different, non-similar, signature challenge.
+Metadata about the linked transaction kernel and non-similar signature challenge creation must therefore be embedded within part 2 refund transaction kernels.

 1. Refund Procedure

    In the event that for round $N$, Alice or Bob decides to stop negotiations after their respective part 1 has been concluded and that transaction has been broadcast, the result would be that funding UTXO, $\text{MultiSig}(0)$, would be replaced by the respective $\text{MultiSig}(N)$.
 The channel will still be open.
 However, it also cannot be spent unilaterally, as the blinding factor is shared.
 Any new updates of the channel will then need to be based on
    $\text{MultiSig}(N)$ as the funding UTXO.
+Note that this cannot happen if the counterparties construct transactions for part 1 and part 2, conclude part 2 by signing it, and only then sign part 1.

    In the event that for round $N$, Alice or Bob decides to stop negotiations after their respective part 1 and part 2 have been concluded and those transactions have been broadcast, it will effectively be a channel closure.